 25:18 BK: Thank you for listening to Tech Lighting Rounds.
 Please support the production of this podcast by subscribing in iTunes and leaving a review.

-25:26 S1: This episode was brought to you by Intertrust Technologies and Modulus, helping you build data-driven businesses.
+25:26 S1: This episode was brought to you by Intertrust Technologies, helping you build data-driven businesses.
 Go to intertrust.com for more information.